tensorflow/tensorflow/tensorflow/docs_src/api_guides/cc/guide.md

 ## Graph Execution

 When executing a graph, you will need a session.
-The C++ API provides a
-@{tensorflow::ClientSession} class that will execute ops created by the operation constructors.
+The C++ API provides a `tensorflow::ClientSession` class that will execute ops created by the operation constructors.
 TensorFlow will automatically determine which parts of the graph need to be executed, and what values need feeding.
 For example: